thomasgtaylor/how.wtf/content/post/2023-03-04-how-to-catch-boto3-errors.md

 ---
-title: How to catch Boto3 errors
-date: 2023-03-04T01:25:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-03-04 01:25:00-04:00
 description: How to catch errors in Boto3 with Python
-categories:
-- Programming
 tags:
-- Python
+- python
+title: How to catch Boto3 errors
 ---

 Catching errors with the `boto3` library is straightfoward.